Person using a digital pen to work on an angled computer screen

 Facilities

-You'll also have opportunities to work with equipment including Wacom creative pen tablets to assist with digital painting and texturing; VR headsets; and a 16-camera motion capture system.
+You'll also have the chance to work with equipment including Wacom creative pen tablets to assist with digital painting and texturing; VR headsets; and a 16-camera motion capture system.

 Our students have access to all our creative facilities, which include a TV studio, theatre, and recording studios.
 Full training is provided.